prismspecs/pi-deauth/README.md

 # WiFi Deauthentication Wardrive Tool for Raspberry Pi

-> **⚠️ DISCLAIMER**: This tool is for educational and authorized testing purposes only.
+> **WARNING: DISCLAIMER**: This tool is for educational and authorized testing purposes only.
 Unauthorized access to computer networks is illegal.
 Always obtain proper authorization before testing.

 ## Overview